Centauro Rent a Car data breach: what was exposed and what to do

 Even without scans or images, the raw ID number + expiry date is enough for attackers to craft believable scams and to pass weak “identity checks” used by some services.

-What you can do today very quickly
+What you can do today quickly

 These are quick, high-impact steps that don’t require special tools.